victortoday/peer_production_course/assignment_submission/adaptation_paper/Sifan_Adaptation_Paper.md

 3. Most contributors of this project were senior students, and they were afraid of being too busy to contribute after the graduation.

+4. They are using Subversion([SVN](https://subversion.apache.org)) to track versions, and this can encourage more people to contribute codes in that everyone can see the contributors.

-4. As mentioned in the second reason, they thought highly of their online judge, so they wanted to share their codes with the world and "show off".
+5. As mentioned in the second reason, they thought highly of their online judge, so they wanted to share their codes with the world and "show off".

-5. The staff of HUST considered it as a great way to expand the influence of the university, also, this can be counted as their working achievements.
+6. The staff of HUST considered it as a great way to expand the influence of the university, also, this can be counted as their working achievements.

 ### 1.3 Becoming Popular